apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

 If you choose to remain in **Camp A**, that's fine!
 Do your best to build an understanding of the complexity of computational work - it will help you better communicate with domain experts and core facilities, and that will really help you keep projects and analyses moving along.

 * **Camp B:** I want to be self-sufficient!
-    * We like everyone, but bioinformaticians *really* like you
+    * Bioinformaticians like everyone, but we *really* like you
         * Intermediate/Advanced UNIX
         * Proficiency (but ideally strong footing) in R and/or Python
         * Intermediate to Advanced understanding of the tools and steps involved in data analysis (great for troubleshooting issues/asking for help)

 Building the skillsets to be in **Camp B** takes time and support.
 For instance, one all-star postdoc I work with took ~2 years to get to this point.
-Now that they are there, though, our collabaroation is quite close to that I'd have with a bioinformatics colleague (and it's been a huge boost to the project overall).
+Now that they are there, though, our collaboration is quite close to that I'd have with a bioinformatics colleague (and it's been a huge boost to the project overall).

 ### Core facilities: